 When a consumer makes a phone call, they expect to receive the highest standard of service.
-This is easier said than done, though.
-Call center agents may lack the necessary training, knowhow, or technical abilities to actually resolve the customer’s problems exactly as they would like.
+This is easier said than done though.
+Call center agents may lack the necessary training, knowledge or technical abilities to actually resolve the customer’s problems exactly as they would like.

 Sometimes, this is due to unreasonable behavior on the caller’s part.
 At other times, though, the call center has failed to give agents the expertise they need to cultivate the best customer experience they can.

 Good QA is essential to keep your call center running at its most efficient and effective.
 Call center quality scorecards are a terrific tool, containing a wealth of key metrics to measure agents’ performance.
 By checking the outcome of calls, you can see which employees are leading the pack and identify those in need of extra training.

 However, measuring the right areas is vital.
 If you want to improve your overall quality score, the following metrics should be included in your call center quality scorecard templates.

 Every call has to be started off on the right foot.
 Nothing will put callers in a negative mood more than an agent who answers the call while speaking with someone else or without confirming that they have reached the right person/company.